pepe2k/u-boot_mod/README.md

 #### 2. I want to overclock my router, how can I do this?

-*Currently, this option is available only for TP-Link routers with Atheros AR9331 (please, look at [ap121.h](u-boot/include/configs/ap121.h) file which contains all information about PLL register configuration and an untypical clocks for CPU, RAM and AHB).
+*Currently, this option is available only for routers with Atheros AR9331 (please, look at [ap121.h](u-boot/include/configs/ap121.h) file which contains all information about PLL register configuration and an untypical clocks for CPU, RAM and AHB).
 What more, you will need to compile the code yourself, because I will not publish images with non-default clocks.*

 *And again, remember that you are doing this only at your own risk!*